thalescpl-io/dke-service-setup/README.md

 ####
 # Create kubernetes resources on AKS
 ####
-# Copy all resources from this repository into your kubernetes directory
+# Copy all resources/templates from this repository into your kubernetes directory
-cp
+cp ~/thales-dke-service-setup/dke-service/* .

 # Create a namespace for your dke service resources
 kubectl create namespace dke